Gift Box in Hands

 Q: How do I deal with feeling triggered around family?

 A: Have an emotional safety plan.
-Grounding techniques, planned exits, and breaks can help.
+Grounding techniques, planned exits, and breaks help.
 You’re not weak for needing space, you’re wise for preparing for it.

 Q: What if I miss the narcissist during the holidays?